ssube/onnx-web/docs/user-guide.md

 ## Outline

-### ONNX Models
+### ONNX models

 Models are split up into three groups:

 1. Diffusion
    1. Stable Diffusion
+   2. Knollingcase
+   3. OpenJourney
+   4. specialized models
 2. Upscaling
    1. Real ESRGAN
 3. Correction
    1. GFPGAN

-There are many models, variations, and versions available.
+There are many other models available and specialized variations for anime, TV shows, and all sorts of other styles.

 ### Modes and tabs